Home Improvement

 Then, read on!
 This post is just for you.

-Supplies you’ll need for this DIY driftwood Christmas tree project
+What you need to make a DIY driftwood Christmas tree

 • Driftwood sticks – preferably, about 30-35 pieces;